Ree-m/manga-verse/README.md

 ### Setup

-Add  the .env.local file in root of the pp
+Add  the .env.local file in root of the app

 ```sh
 MONGODB_URI=